jamamirre/getting-and-cleaning-data/Project/codebook.md

 ```
 ##Step 2.
 Extracts only the measurements on the mean and standard deviation for each measurement.

-- We are using `Features$V1` to create a new table that can be used to select the mean and standard deviation for each measurement in `xData`.
+- I used `Features$V1` to create a new table which I then used to select the mean and standard deviation for each measurement in `xData`.
 ```r
 columnCodes <- paste("V",Features$V1,sep="")
 Feature_Selecter <- cbind(Features, columnCodes)